bkuberek/kotlin-quarkus-booking-service-demo/docs/solution.md

 These are tables that are still in use.
 We can use this number to subtract from the total number of tables and we get availability.

-List of restaurant IDs and their current booked capacity between (TIME - 2 hours) and TIME.
+List of restaurant IDs and their current booked capacity between TIME and TIME + 2 hours.

 ```postgresql
 SELECT b.restaurant_id,